audioxide/data/data/posts/20230418-funnyfarm-social-medium.md

 Theo creased his immense brow.
 ‘So what do we say on social media?’

-‘You won’t be saying anything, darling,’ said Gould, handing Hazard her phone.
-‘I’ll take care of it.
-I’ve already secured our handle across the major platforms.’
+‘You won’t be saying anything, darling.
+I’ll take care of it.
+I’ve already secured our handle across the major platforms.
+Take a look.’
+She handed her phone to Hazard, who looked at the screen and frowned.

-Hazard frowned. ‘@nmlssband?’ he said.
+‘@nmlssband?’ he said.

 ‘Pickings are slim these days, but not to worry.
+I’ve already started building your following.’

+‘So how many followers do we have?’
+Hazard asked.

+‘Four thousand.’

+All the band gasped in unison save for Theo Stone, whose eyes narrowed.

+‘How many of those are real people?’ he asked.

+‘What do you mean?’
+Gould asked, her voice suddenly sickly sweet.

+‘I’ve read about these bots people buy.
+To inflate their numbers.’

-I’ve already started building your following.
-There’s a buy one get one free offer at the moment.’
+'There’s a buy one get one free offer at the moment,’ Gould said, shrugging.

 ‘So they’re not real?’
 Sunshine asked.

-‘Plenty of them are, I’m just giving them the sense of belonging they deserve.
+‘Plenty of them are, I’m just giving them the sense of belonging they deserve.’

 ‘So what are these real people saying about us?’
 Waltz said.